 Does Ragland ask or direct her readers to help the Red Cross or any other emergency response organization?
 Nope.
 Imagining away a hurricane from the other side of the country is much simpler than donating to an organization that is actually helping rebuild lives.

-September 4th, 2006 – Claims that everyone can collectively “think” Hurricane John away.
-Ragland also takes the opportunity to claim credit for slowing Hurricane Ernesto. [source]
+September 4th, 2006 – Pam Ragland claims that everyone can now just collectively “think” Hurricane John away. [source]

-Ragland does not wait long to claim credit for Ernesto stalling and jumps right into the next natural disaster.
+Ragland waited a whopping four days before claiming credit for Ernesto stalling and then jumping right into the next natural disaster.

 Before getting to Hurricane John, I want to take one last look at Ernesto and Ragland’s credit whoring.
 Ernesto began to form on August 24th in the eastern Caribbean Sea.
 Ragland posted her “insights” on August 28th.
 On August 31st, Ernesto re-intensified and hit the North Carolina coast.
 After moving across North Carolina and into southern Virginia, Ernesto had become extratropical.
 The remnants spread moisture across the northeastern United States before dissipating over eastern Canada on September 4th.
 This is the typical life-cycle of ALL hurricanes when they reach that part of North America.